Nerf Logo

 Nerf Logo 1998-2003

 As a result of another redesign, the pink rectangle disappeared, and the blue circle turned into an oval and was moved up.
-It seemed to be convex due to the smooth transition of shades – from the light center to the dark edges.
+It seemed convex due to the smooth transition of shades – from the light center to the dark edges.
 The creators of the logo used a radial gradient, and it was the only bright spot in the graphic composition.
-The rest of the elements – a gold-tone ring with a stylized letter “N” and the inscription “NERF BRAND” in the same color – looked monotonous.
-A new font was chosen for the company name: bold, sans serif, with rounded corners and a pronounced slant to the right.
+The remaining elements – a gold-tone ring with a stylized letter “N” and the inscription “NERF BRAND” in the same color – looked monotonous.
+A new font for the company name was bold, sans serif, with rounded corners and a pronounced slant to the right.

 2003 – 2004